Table of Contents

 - You will be able to make sense of all the financial data and metrics as they will be split into actionable categories and presented in an intuitive, scannable fashion, no matter the metric you need to include and analyze.

-- Pen and paper or static data will no longer cut it in today’s fast-paced, competitive and data-rich commercial landscape.
+- Pen and paper or static data will no longer cut it in today’s fast-paced, competitive, and data-rich commercial landscape.
 As mentioned, manual work is prone to mistakes that you can easily avoid by using self-service analytics software.

 “Every second of every day, our senses bring in way too much data than we can possibly process in our brains.” – Peter Diamandis, Chairman/CEO, X-Prize Foundation

-Based on this quote alone, it’s clear that by leveraging the power of robust graphs that deliver accurate, reliable and clear-cut financial insights, busy finance departments will be able to make sense of the insights before them, resulting in success and evolution, rather than getting bogged down with droves of meaningless and convoluted data.
+Based on this quote alone, it’s clear that by leveraging the power of robust graphs that deliver accurate, reliable, and clear-cut financial insights, busy finance departments will be able to make sense of the insights before them, resulting in success and evolution, rather than getting bogged down with droves of meaningless and convoluted data.

-You can start by creating a simple income vs expenses graph, add additional charts relevant for your financial story and finally create a dashboard that will present all your data on a single screen.
+You can start by creating a simple income vs expenses graph, add additional charts relevant to your financial story and finally create a dashboard that will present all your data on a single screen.
 Let's see this in more detail.

-Which Role Financial Dashboards Play
+Which Role Does Financial Data Visualization Play?

 **click to enlarge**